gbxyz/rdapper/README.md

 # COPYRIGHT & LICENSE

-Copyright (c) 2023 CentralNic Ltd. All rights reserved.
+Copyright (c) 2012-2023 CentralNic Ltd.

+Copyright (c) 2023-2024 Gavin Brown.

+All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.